inchkev/bulletin-webvr/README.md

 # Bulletin
 ![Bulletin VR](project/static/assets/blong_large.png)

-## Bulletin VR

-A WebVR bulletin board for sharing anonymous messages.
-This was part of our submission for YHack 2019, which won the Best VR/Gaming Hack.
+**Bulletin is a WebVR bulletin board for sharing anonymous messages.** This was part of our submission for YHack 2019, which won the Best VR/Gaming Hack.
 Checkout our [Devpost project](https://devpost.com/software/bulletin-fq1kaz)!

 ## Inspiration